JimDesu/basis-lang/spec.md

 For subcommand bodies, "shadowing" is moot &mdash; the outer scope's names aren't visible to begin with.
 For block-marker bodies and other lexical sub-scopes, ordinary shadowing applies: a name introduced inside the inner scope hides any outer binding of the same name within that scope.

-The same-scope rule (G.3) prohibits intra-scope shadowing across identifier shapes; cross-scope shadowing (an inner scope introducing a binding of the same name) is admitted.
+Duplicate-name enforcement (G.3) prohibits binding a name twice within one scope; cross-scope shadowing (an inner scope introducing a binding of the same name) is admitted.

 ### G.11 Forward References